The-Nazara-Project/Nazara/docs/src/users/registration.md

 ### Preparing the NetBox environment

-Before registering your Device, Nazara verifies that required enitites exist in NetBox (site, role, device_type, etc.) and that the tags `nazara` and `dhcp` that we use to identify our entries are present.
+Before registering your Device, Nazara verifies that required entities exist in NetBox (site, role, device_type, etc.) and that the tags `nazara` and `dhcp` that we use to identify our entries are present.

 If you are running Nazara for the first time, you may need to prepare your NetBox environment.
 The `--prepare-environment` flag